DALOG-Diagnosesysteme-GmbH/ddp-image-uploader/README.md

     <img src="./readme/expert_mode_window.png" alt="Expert mode main window" />
       </div>

-For advance network settings (SSL checkings.
+For advance network settings (SSL checks.
 Proxy connection details) click on the _Network settings_ button.
 You will be redirected to the window shown below, where you can select whether to disable the SSL check, and the use and proxy and its login access details.

 <div align="center">
     <img src="./readme/network_settings_window.png" alt="Network settings window" />